Blumlaut/xenforo-resource-discord-bot/README.md

 This process is designed to stress the host as little as possible, each Category is only fetched once every 30 Minutes, Resources are not fetched individually.

+### Note: This bot is optimized for the Racedepartment Forums, your mileage may vary on other Platforms, or versions.

 ## Why would i need this?